WeienLi/Full-Scale-Movie-Recommendation-System/flask_API/README.md

 #### Start the flask app

-Make sure the you are in this fold(/TEAM-3/flask_API) to run the following commands
+Make sure the you are in this fold(/TEAM-3/) to run the following commands

 ```
-export FLASK_APP=main.py
+export FLASK_APP=flask_API/main.py
-flask run
+python -m flask run
 ```